Emergency Custody Order Tips

 What Qualifies as Emergency Custody?

-If a court grants an emergency custody order, it means that the parent or guardian has sole physical and legal custody of their child until the courts can hold a formal hearing.
+If a court grants an emergency custody order, the parent or guardian has sole physical and legal custody of their child until the court can hold a formal hearing.
 At the formal hearing, a judge will weigh the evidence and decide whether to award sole custody to the parent or guardian who requested the order, change an existing custody arrangement, or take other steps to protect the child.

 Steps to Obtain an Emergency Custody Order in Texas

 Next, you’ll go to an ex parte hearing.
 An ex parte hearing is a meeting with a judge where only you are present, not the other parent.
-The judge will look at your affidavit and other paperwork to decide whether your situation merits an emergency order.
-If the judge says yes, they’ll make a temporary order right then and there without needing to hear from the other parent.
+The judge will examine your affidavit and other paperwork to decide whether your situation merits an emergency order.
+If the judge says yes, they’ll make a temporary order immediately without needing to hear from the other parent.

 Finally, the other parent needs to know about this order.
-After the judge approves it, a legal professional like a process server or law enforcement officer will deliver the order to the other parent.
+After the judge approves it, a legal professional, such as a process server or law enforcement officer, will deliver the order to the other parent.
 This step is crucial because it officially tells the other parent about the order and what they can or can’t do.

 What Happens After Emergency Custody Is Granted?

-A TRO is only good for 14 days, but a judge can order a 14-day extension one time.
-Usually, a judge will convene a full hearing within 14 days of issuing a TRO.
-At this hearing, both parties have the chance to present their case to the judge.
-The judge can then modify it, dismiss it, or make it permanent.
+A TRO is only good for 14 days, but a judge can order a 14-day extension once.
+Usually, a judge convenes a full hearing within 14 days of issuing a TRO.
+At this hearing, both parties present their cases to the judge.
+The judge can then modify, dismiss, or make the TRO permanent.

 Tips for Obtaining Emergency Custody Orders in Texas